Skip to content

 I’ve talked a few times about how it’s easy to find new experiences around you when you know where to look.
-So, while looking for blog post topics, my mom suggested vising the Post Falls History museum, which is only about a 10-minute drive, but which we’ve never visited.
+So, while looking for blog post topics, my mom suggested vising the Post Falls History museum.
+It’s only about a 10-minute drive, but we’ve never visited for some reason.

 Unfortunately for us, we discovered that the museum is currently closed for the season and won’t reopen until mid-May (which means I have a future trip planned!).

 We had already planned to visit the Falls Park afterwards, practically located across the street from the museum, so we just headed there next.
-Parts of it were closed off for construction, but we still got to see them anyway.
+Parts of it were closed off for construction, but we still got to see the falls.
+We’ve been there before, so we didn’t have to worry about missing out on too much.

 Falls Park